ahmetgsu/traversy-media-courses/node-express-mongo-dev-to-deployment/storybooks/course-notes.md

 SECTION 7-44: SAVING THE AUTHENTICATED USER

 In this section we are going to take some of the user profile info and we put them into database.

+1. In passport.js, we create a newUser object variable in which we have all info we want to save into database

+            const image = profile.photos[0].value;

+            const newUser = {
+              googleID: profile.id,
+              firstName: profile.name.givenName,
+              lastName: profile.name.familyName,
+              email: profile.emails[0].value,
+              image: image
+            };

+2. Then, we check if the user exist in database or not

+            // Check for existing user
+                    User.findOne({
+                      googleID: profile.id
+                    }).then(user => {
+                      if (user) {
+                        // Return user
+                        done(null, user);
+                      } else {
+                        // Create user
+                        new User(newUser).save().then(user => done(null, user));
+                      }

+3. If user exist in db, it returns the existing user, if not, it creates a new user, saves it into db and then return it.

+4. In app.js, we need to load the user model:

+              // Load user model
+              require('./models/User');

+---

+SECTION 7-45: ADDING SESSION AND AUTHENTICATION

+In this section we will add the rest of the things to passport.js to actually work and to authenticate.

+In passportjs.org/docs/ we have the following information about sessions:

+Sessions
+In a typical web application, the credentials used to authenticate a user will only be transmitted during the login request.
+If authentication succeeds, a session will be established and maintained via a cookie set in the user's browser.

+Each subsequent request will not contain credentials, but rather the unique cookie that identifies the session.
+In order to support login sessions, Passport will serialize and deserialize user instances to and from the session.

+passport.serializeUser(function(user, done) {
+done(null, user.id);
+});

+passport.deserializeUser(function(id, done) {
+User.findById(id, function(err, user) {
+done(err, user);
+});
+});

+In this example, only the user ID is serialized to the session, keeping the amount of data stored within the session small.
+When subsequent requests are received, this ID is used to find the user, which will be restored to req.user.

+The serialization and deserialization logic is supplied by the application, allowing the application to choose an appropriate database and/or object mapper, without imposition by the authentication layer.

+1. Serialize User: in passport.js, at the bottom of module.exports we add the following codes:

+              passport.serializeUser((user, done) => {
+                done(null, user.id);
+              });

+2. Deserialize User:

+              passport.deserializeUser((id, done) => {
+                User.findById(id).then(user => done(null, user));
+              });

+3. In app.js we need to add passport middleware:
+    In a Connect or Express-based application, passport.initialize() middleware is required to initialize Passport.
+If your application uses persistent login sessions, passport.session() middleware must also be used.

+              // Passport middleware
+              app.use(passport.initialize());
+              app.use(passport.session());